getnamo/SocketIOClient-Unreal/README.md

 [Socket.io](http://socket.io/) is a performant real-time bi-directional communication library.
 There are two parts, the server written in node.js and the client typically javascript for the web.
 There are alternative client implementations and this repo uses the [C++11 client library](https://github.com/socketio/socket.io-client-cpp) ported to UE4.

-Uses [Socket.io prebuild libraries for VS2015](https://github.com/getnamo/socketio-client-prebuild) and SIOJson forked from ufna's [VaRest](https://github.com/ufna/VaRest)
+Based on [Socket.io prebuild libraries for VS2015](https://github.com/getnamo/socketio-client-prebuild) and SIOJson forked from ufna's [VaRest](https://github.com/ufna/VaRest)

 [Unreal Forum Thread](https://forums.unrealengine.com/showthread.php?110680-Plugin-Socket-io-Client)

-Recommended socket.io server: 1.2+ for regular (e.g. JSON or string transport), 1.4+ if you're using Binary data transport.
+Recommended socket.io server version: 1.4+.

 ## Quick Install & Setup ##